Newsom calls for a national billionaire tax, then turns on California's own wealth-tax plan

 The proposed California Billionaire Tax Act, backed by a labor union, aims to help cover rising healthcare costs and pay for other state programs.

-While Newsom said he understands the concerns behind the proposal, he argued the measure is too limited because most of the money would go toward offsetting federal spending cuts instead of supporting other priorities like schools and housing.
+While Newsom said he understands the goals behind the proposal, he argued the measure is too limited because most of the money would go toward offsetting federal spending cuts instead of supporting other priorities like schools and housing.

 Flaws lie in federal law